Skip to main content

 Kennedy, LAT, ATC

-AT Impact Story: I believe the best way to have an impact on your athletes is to check on them both physically and mentally.
-When my athletes come in to my room, I am sure to how there injury is as well as how their life outside of sport is going.
-My goal is to treat my athletes as a whole rather than just the current injury they are suffering from.
+I believe the best way to have an impact on your athletes is to check on them both physically and mentally.
+When my athletes come into my room, I am sure to assess how there injury is as well as how their life outside of sport is going.
+My goal is to treat my athletes as a whole rather than just the current injury they are experiencing.
 I believe that creates a safe space in my room for a line of open communication, giving my athletes a more successful return to activities.

 Caitlin, MS, LAT, ATC, CES